samirangode/Understanding_Polarization/README.md

 # Understanding Political Polarisation using NLP
+Update: Please contact the authors for the data.
 This repository is for hosting the code for the project 'Understanding Political Polarisation using NLP' as a part of 11785-Intro to Deep Learning course at Carnegie Mellon University.